 Estimated reading time — 8 minutes

-As a freelance convention planner, I stay at many hotels over the course of a year.
+As a traveling convention planner, I stay at many hotels over the course of a year.
 I spend about a week per trip in an all-expenses-paid suite of my choosing, doing nothing but studying the location and interviewing the staff on hand to get a feel for the hotel and its traffic.
 I then spend another week organizing the event and ensuring my client is satisfied with my plans.
 There’s a little more to it, but that’s the overall gist of the job.
 If you can get over the constant jet lag, it’s not a bad gig.

 In all my years of planning conventions, I must have stayed at over a hundred different hotels.
 With similar floor plans, architecture, and staff training, they all blend together in my mind, but one, in particular, will always stay with me – the Grovewood Inn located just on the outskirts of Cape Cod.
 That one kept me up for many nights, even after I left.